andlo/ZZZtheia-ide-skill/README.md

 ```
 Skill wil then install THEIA IDE.
 This takes more than 15 minutes, and will slow your Mycroft device down when compiling node-modules.

-When done, there should be a log info saying "Starting THEIA IDE"
+When done, there should be a log info saying "Starting THEIA IDE" and Mycrot should tell you by voice that he has installed the skill.
 You can then open a web-browser and gå to http://picroft:3000 if your Mycroft device is picroft.
 If on a Mark One go to http://mark_1:3000
 You then get access to the THEIA IDE in a workplace located /opt/mycroft/skills.